biobenkj/stormseq_protocols/analysis/stormseq_manuscript/demux_storm/README.md

 the corresponding `storm_annotated_metadata_with_md5.tsv`.
 If they deviate, then something may have happened during file conversion.
 If you run into this, please open an issue and let us know.

+## Important note

+Please trim off the first 16 bp from read 1 and read 2 in order to recover the original/expected output from a STORM-seq run.
+Alternatively, you can skip the demultiplexing altogether and specify the read architecture to include the first 16 bp of both read 1 and read 2 to contain the relevant cell barcode.